Ask any Top Blogger in your Niche their secret to making money blogging is, and they will all tell you in one way or another,

 A few ways to promote your post are:

-- Create 2-3 blog post featured images and include it in the post.
+- Embed the 4-5 pins you created within the post.
 This doubles your chances of getting the post discovered.

 - Use your email marketing software to notify all your peeps of the blog post.